tpt5cu/python-tutorial/libraries/flask/gunicorn/README.md

 - This "runs the application on a local development server" and is NOT suitable for production use
 - The "**options" parameter is forwarded to the underlying function werkzeug.serving.run_simple()
 - The "port" argument defaults to 5000 if it isn't provided
+- The "host" argument defaults to localhost (127.0.0.1) if it isn't provided

 # Start gunicorn